belongtothenight/Minecraft-Scripts/README.md

 # Minecraft Scripts
 This repo are focus on using program to help type commands in Minecraft to save time.
+All scripts require Minecraft opened, and focus on Minecraft window within 3 seconds after scripts are executed.

 ## Program and Functionality
 1. Replace_Block.py: Automaticly replace designated block as air with WorldEdit. [link](https://github.com/belongtothenight/Minecraft-Scripts/blob/18b57376d1670ecb11705bf2f993610b1ef21ebd/src/Replace_Block.py)</br>